-To be considered for an installment agreement, you must complete New York State Form DTF-383, Income Tax Installment Payment Agreement Request.
-To get Form DTF-383, use the Forms and Publications Ordering Information (Form IT-86) that came with your income tax packet.
-If you do not have an order blank, see Need help? on the back cover for a listing of our phone numbers and Web site address.
+To request an income tax installment payment agreement:

+- Complete New York State

+Form DTF-383, Income Tax Installment

+Payment Agreement Request.
+To get

+Form DTF-383, see Need help? on

+the back cover or use the forms order

+blank, Forms and Publications Ordering

+Information (Form IT-86), that came with

+your income tax packet.

-You must attach your completed Form DTF-383 to the front of the 2004 income tax return you file.
-Your request for an income tax installment payment agreement will be considered based upon the information you provide.
-We will notify you if your request is approved or denied.
+- Attach your completed Form DTF-383 to the front of your 2005 income tax return.
+The Tax Department will notify you of its decision with respect to your request.